cfcMalky/QuidLinks/ADD_OFFER_METHOD.md

 Use the brand's gradient/button class (e.g., .cta-button-newbrand) for all main action buttons and ensure the headline uses the brand's gradient style via the brand class, as seen in other offers.
 Add a unique <meta name="description"> tag in the <head> for SEO.
 Add descriptive alt text to all main offer buttons (use the alt attribute on <a> tags) for accessibility and SEO.
+Include the social share button row (with SVG icons, gradient background, white icons, and right alignment) as seen in recent offer pages.
 2. Add Brand-Specific Styles
 In styles.css, add a new section for the brand by duplicating an existing brand's section (e.g., Baremetrics) as a template.
 Update the color codes and class names to match the new brand's palette.